babel-utils/babel-plugin-tester/README.md

 ###### `title`

-If provided, this will be used as the title of the test (overriding the directory name).
+If provided, this will be used as the title of the test.
+Otherwise, the directory name will be used as the title by default.

 ###### `only`